 How To Build A Torch

-To build a basic torch is a reasonably simple task for the average person, and can be very handy in certain situations requiring light when there is none.
-Dependent upon circumstances and available materials, torches can be very primitive or a bit better constructed to last longer and provide greater light.
+How to make a torch in the woods is a reasonably simple task for the average person, and can be very handy in certain situations requiring light when there is none.
+Dependent upon circumstances and available materials, a homemade fire torch can be very primitive or a bit better constructed to last longer and make a torch lighter.
 Torches are also an excellent way to light bonfires safely, and can cut down considerably on the number of bug bites received when "roughing it", as the fire and associated smoke is a good deterrent.
 The most important aspect of making a torch is that it is used in a safe manner, only outdoors, by adults with great caution to prevent a potential accident from occurring.
+Knowing how to make a long burning torch also means that only one will need to be constructed for a single circumstance.

 A simple survival torch can be nothing more than a bundle of dry grass tied to a stick using a wet vine to hold it together.
 A forked stick about 3 feet long works best for this, and the burnable material can be anything from dry leaves and grasses to small dry twigs that are broken and woven together.
 Several torch heads can be made at once and when the torch dies out, simply remove it from the stick and tie another to it using a new piece of vine.
 While this won't provide a great deal of light for very long, it can be a real life-saver in an emergency outdoor situation.
 No matter where an individual is located, they can usually find the materials necessary to create this type of emergency torch light.